HyperionDev-SL23060008761/Job-Management/README.md

-# Git Compass
+# Job Management

-#### Git Compass is a Website made to search for and view Publicly Available Details about a github user
+#### A website used to keep track and log Jobs to do in regards with maintenance

 ## Requirements